miozzz/sandbox/README.md

-# sandbox
+# Sandbox
 playground for learning different coding things

-## flask
+## geoJson-app
-Hy and Flask related learnings
+a simple Earthquake plotting application using angular and typescript

-## Node-bend
+## ranDOM-classes
-learning basics of nodejs by creating servers
+some useful javascript classes for the clientside